CP-Unibo/sunny-cp/README.md

 It essentially implements the SUNNY algorithm described in [1][2][3].
 Most of its constituent solvers are publicly available, except for Chuffed and G12/Gurobi which have been kindly granted by NICTA Optimization Research Group.
+This is essentially the version of sunny-cp that attended the MiniZinc Challenge 2014 [4].
+A paper describing this tool is available at [5].

 CONTENTS
 ========